We hope you enjoy the beauty + peace of our four incredible locations.

 We have a small sheltered area to change under if its raining and some buckets for your things – so ideally come ready to sauna in your swimsuits.

 Anyone over the age of 16 can join any of our sessions, and children over the age of 7 can join a private session with a responsible adult.
+No children under 16 are allowed in our community sauna sessions.

-You’ll be asked when booking to read and sign a waiver.
+You will be asked when booking to read and sign a waiver.

 Not all our saunas have wheelchair access and wheelchairs cannot stay in the sauna.
 If you are a wheelchair user please email us so we can have a chat beforehand.